Why should a brand matter to me? Why should I care?

 - Marketing, as expressed through marketing campaigns, does not answer branding questions.
 While branding addresses long-term considerations, marketing addresses short-term tactical goals.
 Marketing answers who we are reaching (target audience); where we are reaching them (defined as communications channels such as print, radio, television web, social media, mobile); and why (to impact an outcome we identify, for example: to increase applications, to support event attendance, etc.).

 What are the mission and goals of a world-class MarComm organization?

 LMU Marketing and Communications seeks: to increase awareness, connectivity and engagement; to inspire pride and loyalty; to tell meaningful and memorable stories; to maximize visibility and relationships; to communicate with clarity and integrity; and to shape university strategies that amplify its strengths, elevate its reputation and fulfill its brand promise with global reach and global impact.

 How do we measure brand success and reputational strength?

 There are 5 key indicators of brand health that we recommend institutions measure and track on a regular basis.
 They include: awareness, familiarity, quality, net promoter score, and connection.
 We are conducting our first comprehensive brand research study to establish baseline metrics.
-We are identifying areas we most want to improve, commit institutional efforts to influencing those areas, and then replicate the study every 3 to measure progress.
+We are identifying areas we most want to improve, commit institutional efforts to influencing those areas, and then replicate the study every 3 to 5 years to measure progress.